Life Is Not a Waiting Room: Release

 On the same day as the album's release, "Family Tradition" was released to radio.
 In October and November, the band went on headlining US tour with support from Dance Gavin Dance, the Number Twelve Looks Like You and Foxy Shazam.
 On October 24, a music video for "Family Tradition" premiered through Yahoo!
 Music.
 On November 13, the band appeared on The Daily Habit.
 Between late February and early April 2009, the band performed on the Saints & Sinners tour.
 Further dates were added, extending the tour into mid-April.
 Following an appearance at Groezrock festival, the band toured Europe in April and May.
 Between late June and late August, the band performed on the Warped Tour.
 Following the tour's conclusion, Saraceno left the band.
 Nielsen said Saraceno wanted to "leave the music business and pursue a career in another field."
 In September and October, the group went on a headlining US tour with support from A Skylit Drive, Closure in Moscow and Fact.
 Etay Pisano joined the band as a touring guitarist for the tour.
 Saraceno returned to play the Hawlloween show of the tour, which was filmed and later released with some copies of their next album The Fire (2010).

 Three songs off of this album—"Family Tradition", "Lungs Like Gallows", and "Wolves at the Door"—are featured on the band's greatest hits album Follow Your Bliss: The Best of Senses Fail.
 On September 4, 2013, the band announced the first ever vinyl pressings of the album.
 500 blue and gray swirl and 500 tye-dye splatter copies of the album were released on October 8, 2013.

-In October of 2022, the album received a second vinyl pressing, this time as a double 10” LP.
-The second pressing of the record featured silver, sky blue/white splatter, orange, and silver/blue/purple variants.
+In October 2022, the album received a second vinyl pressing, this time as a double 10” LP.
+The second pressing of the record featured silver, sky blue/white splatter, orange, and silver/blue/purple variants, following a 15th anniversary tour for the album where it was played in full alongside a greatest hits setlist.